SumUp's journey from reactive to proactive Data Quality Monitoring

 This Data Quality Control is now a first class citizen of our pipelines which has really helped us improve the overall quality of the data that we produce.
 But as you can see, this is only done at the final presentation layer, but in the future, we also want to do this for the raw/staging layer.

-Thank you all for reading this post.Learn more about engineering at SumUp - read our tech stories
+Thank you all for reading this post.Back to our tech stories